-16. The ODP sets out the Council's strategic intent.
+15. The ODP sets out the Council's strategic intent.
 Services have refined their input to the driver diagrams for the new ODP and checked that performance measures are robust and that they demonstrate our ultimate aim of making people's lives better in East Renfrewshire.
-The changing nature of the new Community Plan arrangements coupled with the incoming Administration may result in some changes to the ODP post-election.